Sukumu/GatsbySite/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Trade with a conscience
 image: /img/home-jumbotron.jpg
 heading: Trade with a conscience
 subheading: Sustainable trading